thewmh/wizardunicorn.ninja/resources/page.md

 [VSCode Can Do That?!](https://vscodecandothat.com) - A collection of resources for VSCode, because yes... it CAN do that.

+VSCode [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) - Share your extensions with others or re-populate all your installed extensions into a new computer or instance of VS Code

 A Collection of [UI Design Tips](https://twitter.com/i/moments/994601867987619840)

 Make your code snippet screenshots look pretty with [Carbon](https://carbon.now.sh/)